How Can an International Marketing Plan Save You More Than $53,000

 4 flights a year (2 to each territory – let us assume one to Europe and one to the USA) for several days to meet with potential clients in target markets, including all travel costs (airfare, hotels, transportation, etc.):

-• Choosing the wrong channel partners and distributors – besides the travel costs specified above, the financial damage incurred over a year during which a sales manager spends their time working on a fruitless channel by making phone calls, participating in webinars, preparing demos, doing presales, drafting distribution agreements, conducting negotiations, replying to irrelevant potential clients presented to the company by the distributor, preparing price quotes, and more.
+• Choosing the wrong channel partners and distributors – besides the travel costs specified above, the financial damage incurred over a year during which a sales or marketing manager spends their time working on a fruitless channel by launching email campaigns, LinkedIn outreach, making phone calls, participating in webinars, preparing demos, doing presales, drafting distribution agreements, conducting negotiations, replying to irrelevant potential clients, preparing price quotes, and more.

-If we assume that only 5 hours a week are spent in vain on working the wrong channels, using a monthly salary of 30,000 NIS for a sales manager, the total annual cost comes out to 36,000 NIS.
+If we assume that only 1 day in each week is spent in vain on working the wrong channels, target clients, territories or messaging based on a monthly salary of $11,000 for an international sales or business development manager, the total annual cost comes out to $26,400.
 This is without factoring in the CEO’s time or that of developers who may be involved throughout the sales process and whose salary costs are substantial.

-There are even more scenarios, but even if we assume that a business commits just one and a half of the mistakes listed, we have reached an annual cost of over 50,000 NIS.
+There are even more scenarios, but even if we assume that a business commits only those mistakes listed, we have reached an accumulated annual cost of $53,600.

 We should point out that these costs are for only one year and do not include: